-I felt so delighted, I could not complain the least …after all, it was the very first time when I met the ocean and found it to be just like me too… it was actually like discovering a like-minded friend after a long time…
+I felt so delighted, I could not complain the least …after all, it was the very first time when I met the ocean and found it to be just like me too… it was actually like discovering a like-minded friend in an acquaintance after knowing them for a long time.

 God is too big for just one religion.
 And if nature is God, which, for me, at least is, how can I confine myself to just one religion, dwelling in a familiar territory forever… That way, I will never get lost.

 And I want to get lost… may be, to find myself.